 Do the terms n00b, boosting, beat ‘em up, or ragequit mean anything to you?
 How about sidequest, speedrun, or trickshot?
-If the answer is yes, then there’s a good chance you’re one of the ever-growing number of global gamers - a once marginalized group who’ve now become the new norm.
-The gaming industry has frankly seen an insane amount of growth over the past fifteen years, 67% of Americans, that’s around 211 million people, now gaming on at least one device according to the Entertainment Software Association.
+If the answer is yes, then there’s a good chance you’re either an expert scrabble word finder or one of the ever-growing numbers of global gamers - a once marginalized group that has become the new norm.
+The gaming industry has frankly seen an insane amount of growth over the past fifteen years, 67% of Americans, that’s around 211 million people, are now gaming on at least one device according to the Entertainment Software Association.

 While the groundwork of the future internet was being laid, a little company named Atari appeared, and soon game development truly hit its stride.
-With 1972's Pong the world was greeted with the first commercially successful video game, helping establish the industry and the first home console, the Magnavox Odyssey.
-Be it around your friend’s house or at the arcades that had begun sprouting up in every town, the anticipation for a new game release grew and grew.
+With 1972's Pong, the world was greeted with the first commercially successful video game, helping establish the industry and the first home console, the Magnavox Odyssey.
+Be it at your friend’s house or the arcades that had begun sprouting up in every town, the anticipation for a new game release grew and grew.

 January 1, 1983, saw the internet brought to life alongside the first wave of personal computers, Bill Gates' Donkey software allowing budding developers to learn BASIC code.
 It was a slow start, but it didn't take long for fans to find one another.
 With the arrival of IP Multicast, online gaming was ready, but it took the world at large a while to figure out how to implement it successfully.
 While Sega and Nintendo duked it out for home console dominance, gamers made their own fun with LAN Parties.